scalajp/2018.scalamatsuri.org/_candidates_en/ShinichiMorimoto_1.md

   - Those who wants to implement authentication and authorization on Play 2.6
   - Those who are considering migration from play2-auth
 ---
-Authentication and authorization feature is essential for admin screens in a web application.
-However, supporting multiple authentication providers, and complex privileges for authorization tends to be harder than one may initially think.
+Authentication and authorization features are essential for admin screens in web applications.
+However, supporting multiple authentication providers as well as complex privileges for authorization tends to be harder than one may initially think.

 In this session, I will explain how to achieve authentication and authorization on Play with ease using Silhouette.
-Given play2-auth is no longer available since Play 2.6, we will also discuss migration from play2-auth to Silhouette.
+Given play2-auth is no longer available since the release of Play 2.6, we will also discuss migration from play2-auth to Silhouette.